moocow-the-bovine/DiaColloDB/README.txt

      bash$ make               # build the module
      bash$ make test          # (optional): test module before installing bash$ make install       # install the module on your system

+SEE ALSO
+    *   http://kaskade.dwds.de/~moocow/dta/diacollo/ contains a live web
+        demo of a DiaCollo index on the *Deutsches Textarchiv* corpus, including a user-oriented help page.

 AUTHOR
     Bryan Jurish <moocow@cpan.org>